Hawaii Retirement Savings Program: Honolulu and Maui Employer Compliance Guide – RetirementMandate.com

 Key Deadlines and Rollout for Hawaii Employers

-Hawaii Saves is being phased in, with larger employers facing earlier deadlines.
+the Hawaii Retirement Savings Program is being phased in, with larger employers facing earlier deadlines.
 Given Hawaii’s dependence on seasonal hospitality workers, compliance timelines may vary by industry and employer size.
 Check your specific deadline now at our Hawaii compliance page — don’t wait for an enforcement notice.

 Steps for Hawaii Employers to Comply